Published on February 8, 2021 by Ankit Agrawal and Laksh Arora

 About the Authors

-Ankit Agrawal has close to nine years of experience in fixed income credit research, with a focus on bank, sovereign and corporate credit reviews.
+Ankit Agrawal has close to 10 years of experience in fixed income credit research, with a focus on bank, sovereign and corporate credit reviews.
 He has worked with three of the largest buy-side firms based in Europe and the US, assisting with investment decisions.
-He is actively involved in daily morning meetings, discussing themes and issuer updates, and is adept at writing detailed credit reviews and building detailed financial models to present his investment case.
+He is actively involved in discussing themes and issuer updates, and is adept at writing detailed credit reviews and building detailed financial models to present his investment case.
 Ankit holds a Master of Business Administration (Finance) from Symbiosis International University.

 Laksh is management post-graduate with over 7 years of experience in Fixed Income Research.
 He has experience in building and maintaining credit models, credit report writing, capital structure and covenant analysis.
 Laksh holds Post Graduate Management Diploma (Finance), CFA Level 3 Candidate and Bachelor in Technology (Computer Science).